-- 4. Yeni Mersin Idmanyurdu Futbol AS is ordered to pay a fine to the amount of CHF 30,000. - 5.
-The fine is to be paid within 30 days of notification of the present decision." - 15.
-The grounds of the Appealed Decision were notified to the parties on 25 September 2023. - 16.
-It is against this decision of the FIFA DISCO that the present appeal has been lodged.
+- 3. Yeni Mersin Idmanyurdu Futbol AS is granted a final deadline of 30 days as from notification of the present decision in which to pay the amount due.
+Upon expiry of the aforementioned final deadline and in the event of persistent default or failure to comply in full with the decision within the period stipulated, a ban on registering new players will be issued until the complete amount due is paid.
+6 - 4.
+Yeni Mersin Idmanyurdu Futbol AS is ordered to pay a fine to the amount of CHF 5,000. - 5.
+The fine is to be paid within 30 days of notification of the present decision". - 13.
+The Decision above was notified to the Parties on 9 November 2023, and the grounds on 11 December 2023 (the "Appealed Decision"). - 14.
+It is against this decision of the FIFA DISCO that YM2 lodged the present appeal on 26 December 2023.